amplitude/amplitude-docs/content/collections/browser_sdk/en/migrate-from-javascript-sdk-to-browser-sdk-2-0.md

 ## Instrumentation

 Browser SDK 2.0 offers an API to instrument events.
-To migrate to the Browser SDK 2.0, you need to update a few calls.
+To migrate to the Browser SDK 2.0, update a few calls.
 The following sections detail which calls have changed.

 ## Initialization

-Like all other calls, `getInstance()` has been removed.
+`getInstance()` has been removed.
 To initialize the SDK, call `init()`, with the same parameters.
 However, `config` comes in a different shape.
 See [Configuration](#configuration).

 {{partial:tabs tabs="amplitude-js, @amplitude/analytics-browser@2+"}}
 {{partial:tab name="amplitude-js"}}